-The single most important task of all faculty mentors is to provide sufficient guidance or advice during the initial decisions that outline the topic and boundaries of a project.
-The project should be appropriately challenging, yet also have a good chance of successful completion by the student working independently.
+The single most important task of all faculty mentors is to provide guidance during the initial decisions that outline the topic and boundaries of a project.
+The project should be appropriately challenging, yet also have a good chance of successful completion by the student in 8 to 10 weeks.
 The topic need not be new topic for the student and mentor (for example, if the student and faculty have been working on a URAP project or undergraduate research, the additional research and writing for the report can be on the same topic.).
-The report should not be submitted for credit in another class however it may be an article (first author student) that is being published.
-It should have additional material and insights if it continues on a topic that the student has used elsewhere for credit.
+The report should not be submitted for credit in another class however it may be an article (first author student) that is being published for a conference or in the literature as long as the student was responsible for the writing, and that the mentor and student describe honestly and transparently how much was altered by the mentor to make it publication ready.